chienhsiang-hung/blog/content/posts/2022/LeetCode 621. Task Scheduler Greedy Medium Time O(n) Space O(1)/index.md

 ```
 ## Solution
 ### Simply Calculation
+> The key is to find out how many idles do we need.

 Then I adopted [g27as](https://leetcode.com/g27as/)'s [solution](https://leetcode.com/problems/task-scheduler/solutions/104500/java-o-n-time-o-1-space-1-pass-no-sorting-solution-with-detailed-explanation/?envType=study-plan&id=level-2&orderBy=most_votes), and convert it from **Java** to **Python**.
 ```python
 # to find how many idle we need